TheNewEconomy/TNE-Bukkit/Docs/Configurations/Messages.md

        InvalidTrade: <white>The trade item name "$item" is invalid.
        InvalidCost: <white>Invalid cost format entered.

+    Vault:
+       Added: <white>$player has been added to your vault!
+       Removed: <white>$player has been removed from your vault!
+       Already: <red>You already own a vault!
+       Bought: <white>Congratulations!
+You have successfully purchased a vault!
+       Insufficient: <red>I'm sorry, but you need at least <gold>$amount<red> to create a vault.
+       Overdraw: <red>I'm sorry, but the vault of $name vault does not have <gold>$amount<red>.
+       None: <red>I'm sorry, but you do not own a vault.
+The current cost for a vault is <gold>$amount<red>.
+Use /vault buy to purchase one.
+       NoNPC: <red>I'm sorry, but accessing vaults via NPCs has been disabled in this world!
+       NoSign: <red>I'm sorry, but accessing vaults via signs has been disabled in this world!
+       NoCommand: <red>I'm sorry, but accessing vaults via /vault has been disabled in this world!
+       Disabled: <red>I'm sorry, but vaults are disabled in this world.
+       Balance: <white>There is currently <gold>$amount<white> in the vault of $name.
+       Deposit: <white>You have deposited <gold>$amount<white> into the vault of $name.
+       Invalid: <red>I'm sorry, but you don't have access to the vault of $name.
+       Occupied: <red>I'm sorry, but that vault is currently occupied by other players.

     Bank:
        Added: <white>$player has been added to your bank!